5 Books to Launch Your Success This New Year - NewsBreak

 Having spent time in Nazi concentration camps, Viktor Frankle established the well-known thought school Logotherapy.
 In his groundbreaking book, Frankle explains that man’s main motivator is the search for meaning.
 When people lose sight of their purpose for living, they descend into hopelessness.
 He explains that there are two types of people: decent human beings and indecent human beings.
 Regardless of your life circumstances, it is your daily choices that determine your mindset and character.

-This year, you have the power and the tools to make real growth and change a reality.
+This year, you have the power and the tools to make real growth, change a reality and launch your success.
 For more resources on goal setting, go to Achievable.com.
 And be sure to let me know which one of these books helped you the most or which you would add to the list by e-mailing michael@achievable.com.
 I’d love to hear from you!

 Comments / 0